arthurlin0722/arthurlin0722.github.io/_pages/about.md

   - /about.html
 ---

-I am student from Taiwan pursueing Bachelor's degrees in Physics and Mathematics in Massachusetts Institute of Technology.
+I am student from Taiwan pursueing Bachelor's degrees in Physics and Mathematics at Massachusetts Institute of Technology.
 Currently, my interest falls in nuclear and particle physics, in particular, I enjoy learning about the theory that describes our universe.

 I am currently doing undergraduate research in Professor Michael William's group under Doctor Blaise Delaney.
 My most recent research project involves data analysis for the LHCb experiments on the $B^+ \to D^0 \mu\nu$ decay, which falls into the general framework of measuring components of the CKM matrix.